 6. Keep in contact with your family

-Perhaps the most important thing to remember when it comes to staying safe in Southeast Asia is that if people back home don’t know where you are, they can’t help you if things go wrong.
+Perhaps the most important thing to remember when it comes to staying safe while backpacking Southeast Asia is that if people back home don’t know where you are, they can’t help you if things go wrong.
 I’m so used to seeing viral Facebook posts about some backpacker that has gone ‘missing’ in Thailand, only to turn up in a bar somewhere, having neglected to contact his family to let them know where he was.

 When I didn’t reply to my mum’s WhatsApp messages for three days she reported me as a missing person to the police and contacted the British Embassy!
 An overreaction on her part, sure, but at least if I had been dead in a ditch, there would have been people looking for me!